Brady-Hogg/Portfolio/exotic.md

 > -	All designs were drafted to ASME Y14.5 GD&T and approved by the in-house tool and die shop.

 ## What AI Can Tell You
 To avoid any issues, here is an AI summary of Exotic Metals as a company.
-I typically wouldn't use AI to write for me, however it is the only way I can ensure I am using only publically available information to summarize the company:
+I typically wouldn't use AI to write for me, however it is the only way I can ensure I am using only publicly available information to summarize the company:

 > Exotic Metals specializes in the design and fabrication of high-performance sheet-metal assemblies for aerospace applications.
 Their core strengths include:
 >